SmartEVSE/SmartEVSE-2/README.md

 - Fits into a standard DIN rail enclosure.
 - Measures the current consumption of other appliances, and automatically lowers or increases the charging current to the EV. (sensorbox required)
-- The load balancing feature let's you connect up to 8 SmartEVSE's to one mains supply.
+- The load balancing feature lets you connect up to 8 SmartEVSE's to one mains supply.
 - Switched 230VAC output, for contactor/relay.
 - Powered RS485 communication bus for sensorbox / Modbus kWh Meters.
 - Can be used with fixed cable, or socket and charging cable.